 - Educational value as described in the policy statement is paramount in the planning of field experiences.
 That educational value must be balanced with considerations of safety and climate impact, meaning that field experiences should be held as close to School District 69 as possible without compromising the quality of the experience. - 2.
 The Board further believes that in planning for any learning experience including field experiences, consideration must be given to the following: - a) Student safety and security for all participants including students, staff, volunteers and the District: - b) Curricular relevance and the appropriateness of the activity to the students' educational program: - c) Ensuring that the experiences are effective, affordable and accessible to all students; and - d) Ensuring that field experiences are reviewed for risk and that supervising staff have the requisite skills and experience necessary to provide safe and appropriate field trip experiences. - 3.
-The Board retains the right to review and give approval for experiences that are out of province.
+The Board retains the right to review and give approval for experiences that are out of province, but delegates that authority to the Superintendent. - 4.
+The Superintendent ensures the Board is informed of any emerging safety concerns.

-- https://curriculum.gov.bc.ca/competencies - Administrative Procedure Field Experiences (Trips) - Vancouver School Board Field Studies Resource Book: Guidelines and Policy for Elementary and Secondary Schools
+- BC's Curriculum Core Competencies - Administrative Procedure to Board Policy 502: Field Experiences (Trips) - Vancouver School Board Field Studies Resource Book: Guidelines and Policy for Elementary and Secondary Schools